Click on a link below for information about a select topic area.

 Students use Duckweb to enroll during their priority registration time.
 If a course is full, log into Duckweb frequently to check for an opening.
 Someone may have dropped the course.
 If this strategy proves unsuccessful, you are STRONGLY advised to attend the first class session.
 Since first day attendance is required in all of our courses, absentees are dropped from the instructor's roster and replaced with qualified students in attendance.

 Please note the following:

 Non-credit enrollment is available to students, faculty, staff and community members.
 UO tuition is not assessed and non-credit courses do not appear on student transcripts.
-Non-credit students may register at the PE Office, 102 Esslinger Hall, with a permission to add form provided by the course instructor.
+Non-credit students may register at the Student Recreation Center with a permission to add form provided by the course instructor.
 Students may pay the activity fee by cash, check, or be billed.
 The fee waiver for senior citizen auditors does not apply to PE & REC courses.